Skip to main content

 There are 4 elements that need to be addressed:

-1. higher qualifications and Continued Professional Development (CPD)
+1. Continued Professional Development (CPD) and higher qualifications commissioning

 2. placements and education and training structure